 The first Gileads came to Baltimore in August 2011.
 For two years the Gileads lived in the Rectory- Gilead House- of St. Mark’s Church, Pikesville.
 The hospitality was generous and amazing, but the commute into the city for work was difficult.
 At the urging of Bishop Sutton, The Church of St. Michael and All Angels began renovations of a parish owned property next door to partner with us.
 So in the summer of 2013, St. Michael House became home to the Gileads and the Station North neighborhood was home for 3 years.
-Now we partner with Catholic Charities in the Project Serve House in the Mount Vernon Neighborhood while looking for a more permanent home.
+For a year we then partnered with Catholic Charities in the Project Serve House at the edge of the Mount Vernon Neighborhood while looking for a more permanent home.
 In 2015, we found that home with Memorial Church in Bolton Hill!
 Gileads now live in the old Rectory,the Gilead Residence, next door.

 The numbers of Gileads have varied each year between 5 and 9, due to appropriate site partners and incoming corps members, as well as housing.